Biography of Minister Buchi Atuonwu Bwai

 Starting out in 1984, He has been in music for over 35 years,

-While I was doing all that, I continued with my DJ work.
-You can see, it was an odd combination.
+While doing that, I continued with my DJ work - an odd combination.
 Yet, I continued until Jesus found me in 1992, when I moved over to the church from the club.

 I was not paid then for the DJ work.
-It was borne out of passion.
-I was doing it for the passion I had for reggae music.
+It was borne out of the passion I had for reggae music.

-didn't choose gospel muisc, gospel music chose me.
+I didn't choose gospel muisc, gospel music chose me.
 I didn't choose reggae as well; reggae did.
-Reggae chose me when I was young, it appealed to me greatly and I began to listen to reggae music.
-I had a wonderful romance with reggae music as a child and listened mostly to Jamaican music, and that shaped my sense of music.
-When Terracotta, Ras Kimono and Majek were making their album and I was a DJ in the club, I had already fallen in love with reggae music.
+Reggae music appealed to me greatly when I was younger and I began to listen to it.
+I listened mostly to Jamaican music, and that shaped my sense of music.
+When Terracotta, Ras Kimono and Majek were making their album and I was a DJ in the club, I was already in love with reggae music.

 Most reggae artistes we know in Nigeria speak Patois.
 Would you say that is one of the criteria for being a reggae musician?